Wootrade (WOO) Achieves Market Capitalization of $356.96 Million

 According to CryptoCompare, “Wootrade features alpha-based market-making abilities via partnerships with the leading quantitative trading teams globally.
 This platform has achieved a self-reinforcing and mutually beneficial dynamic between traders, exchanges, market-makers and investors all tied together by the WOO token. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Wootrade directly using U.S. dollars.
-Investors seeking to trade Wootrade should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wootrade using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Wootrade directly using U.S. dollars.
+Investors seeking to acquire Wootrade should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Wootrade using one of the aforementioned exchanges.

 Receive News & Updates for Wootrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wootrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.